-Since time immemorial, the Palm Springs area has been home to the Agua Caliente Band of Cahuilla Indians for generations.
-Archaeological research has discovered that the Cahuilla have occupied Tahquitz Canyon for at least 5,000 years, mirroring the migration stories of the Agua Caliente people.
+Since time immemorial, the Palm Springs area has been home to the Agua Caliente Band of Cahuilla Indians.
+Archaeological research shows the ancestors of the Tribe have occupied Tahquitz Canyon for at least 5,000 years, mirroring the migration stories of the Agua Caliente people.
 Additional archeological research shows ancestors of the Tribe have occupied the site of the Agua Caliente Hot Mineral Springs for more than 8,000 years.

-In the beginning, the Agua Caliente living near the hot mineral spring called the area Sec-he (sound of boiling water); the Spanish who arrived named it Agua Caliente (hot water).
-And then came the name "Palm Springs" in reference to both the native Washingtonia filifera palm tree and the Agua Caliente Hot Mineral Spring.
+In the beginning, the Agua Caliente living near the hot mineral spring called the area Sec-he (sound of boiling water); the Spanish who arrived here named it Agua Caliente (hot water).
+And, then came the name "Palm Springs" in reference to both the native Washingtonia filifera palm tree and the Agua Caliente Hot Mineral Spring.

-The Hot Spring waters provided the Cahuilla with clean water, a place for bathing, and a connection point with a spiritual underworld populated by nukatem, or ancient sacred beings.
+The hot spring waters provided the Agua Caliente with clean water, a place for bathing, and a connection point with a spiritual underworld populated by nukatem, or ancient sacred beings.
 The hot spring waters were also utilized for healing purposes.

-The ceremonial life of the Cahuilla was a rich one.
+Since the beginning, the ceremonial life of the Agua Caliente people was a rich one.
 Elaborate ceremonies marked every important milestone in life.
-Today, remnants of the traditional Cahuilla society exist such as rock art, house-pits and foundations, irrigation ditches, dams, reservoirs, trails, and food preparation areas, which still exist in the canyons.
+Today, remnants of the traditional society exist such as rock art, house-pits and foundations, irrigation ditches, dams, reservoirs, trails, and food preparation areas in Tahquitz Canyon and the Indian Canyons.

-Women of the band were responsible for gathering all of the plants that were used for food.
+In earlier generations, women were responsible for gathering all of the plants that were used for food.
 Some of the basic food plants were acorns, mesquite beans, seeds of all kinds, wild fruit, agave and yucca.
-In addition, the Cahuilla had an extensive trade system with neighboring tribes.
+In addition, the Agua Caliente had an extensive trade system with neighboring tribes.
 Food, shells, animal and mineral products were traded with the tribes of the surrounding areas.

-Establishment and History of the Agua Caliente Reservation
+Establishment and History of the Agua Caliente Indian Reservation